wrench-project/wrench/doc/service_guide_102/cloud.md

 Note that the cloud service will decide on which physical resources VM instances should be started.
 The underlying physical resources are completely hidden by the cloud service abstraction.
-If you want more control over how the physical resoruces a are used you likely need a [virtualized cluster services](@ref guide-102-virtualizedcluster).
+If you want more control over how the physical resources are used you likely need a [virtualized cluster services](@ref guide-102-virtualizedcluster).

 See the WMS implementation in `examples/basic-examples/cloud-bag-of-tasks/TwoTasksAtATimeCloudWMS.cpp` for a more complete example.